mandrecut/hash_block_ciphers/README.md

 Warning, "do it yourself encryption" is not encouraged, better use an existing validated approach.
-The method described here was developed only for educational purposes, it is not fully tested and validated, in practice use at your own risk.
+The method described here was developed only for educational purposes, it is not fully tested and validated, in practice use it at your own risk.

 ## Basic usage